-- \ Undertake significant projects and/or functions involving the use of analytical skills. - \ Undertake managerial or specialised functions under a wide range of conditions to achieve results in line with organisation goals.
+- Undertake significant projects and/or functions involving the use of analytical skills. - Undertake managerial or specialised functions under a wide range of conditions to achieve results in line with organisation goals. - Exercise managerial control, involving the planning, direction, control and evaluation of operations which include providing analysis and interpretation for either a major single, specialist or multi programme service or organisation. - Provide advice on matters of complexity within the work areas, including developing work practices and procedures; problem definition, planning and exercise of judgment.

-- \ Exercise managerial control, involving the planning, direction, control and evaluation of operations which include providing analysis and interpretation for either a major single, specialist or multi programme service or organisation. - Provide advice on matters of complexity within the work areas, including developing work practices and procedures; problem definition, planning and exercise of judgement. - \ Provide advice on policy matters and contribute to their development. - \ Negotiate on matters of significance to the organisation with other bodies and/or member of the public. - \ Control and co-ordinate a work area or a larger organisation within budgetary and executive policy constraints. - \ Exercise autonomy in establishing the operation of the work area - \ Provide a consultancy service for a range of activities and/or to a wide range of clients. - \ Where the prime responsibility lies in a specialised field an employee at this level would undertake at least some of the following: - provide support to a range of activities or programmes; - control and co-ordinate projects; - contribute to the development of new procedures and methodology; - provide expert advice/assistance relevant to the work area; - supervise on occasions other specialised employees; - provide consultancy services for a range of activities.
+- Provide advice on policy matters and contribute to their development. - Negotiate on matters of significance to the organisation with other bodies and/or member of the public. - Control and co-ordinate a work area or a larger organisation within budgetary and executive policy constraints. - Exercise autonomy in establishing the operation of the work area. - Provide a consultancy service for a range of activities and/or to a wide range of clients. - Prepare comprehensive reports which may be require to meet external standards. - Where the prime responsibility lies in a specialised field an employee at this level would undertake at least some of the following: - provide support to a range of activities or programmes; - control and co-ordinate projects; - contribute to the development of new procedures and methodology; - provide expert advice/assistance relevant to the work area; - supervise or support other specialised employees; - provide consultancy services for a range of activities; - Develop and provide specialised training programmes for professionals, students and community groups; - Mediate and resolve complex issues in a high risk context.

-- works under broad or professional direction from a higher classified employee or committee or board; - \ exercises a high degree of initiative and professional judgement and has significant delegated authority; - \ may exercise managerial responsibility for a major single programme or a multi programme or specialist service/organisation, in relation to development, implementation and evaluation of policies, procedures and standards, strategic plans and long term objectives.
+- Works under broad or professional direction from a higher classified employee or committee or board; - exercises a high degree of initiative and professional judgment and has significant delegated authority;

+- may exercise managerial responsibility for a major single programme or a multi programme or specialist service/organisation, in relation to development, implementation and evaluation of policies, procedures and standards, strategic plans and long term objectives. - has a high level of responsibility arising out of statutory obligations.

-A co-ordinator/manager employed at this level shall not be required to provide support, guidance, advice or supervision to other employees engaged to perform duties at this level or higher.
+A coordinator/manager employed at this level shall not be required to provide support, guidance, advice or supervision to other employees engaged to perform duties at this level or higher.

-- \ Qualifications generally beyond those normally acquired through a degree course, and experience in the field of specialist expertise; or - \ Substantial post graduate experience; or - \ Lesser formal qualifications and the acquisition of considerable skills and extensive and diverse experience relative to an equivalent standard; or - \ Attained through previous appointments, service and/or study, a level of skills sufficient to perform the duties of the position.
+- Qualifications generally beyond those normally acquired through a degree course, and experience in the field of specialist expertise; or - Substantial post graduate experience; or - Lesser formal qualifications and the acquisition of considerable skills and extensive and diverse experience relative to an equivalent standard; or - Attained through previous appointments, service and/or study, a level of skills sufficient to perform the duties of the position.